 If you’re not sure if a subject line, preheader or any other element of your email is having the desired impact, you can always run an A/B test.
 This is when you divide your subscriber list in half and send out two nearly identical emails — only altering the feature you’re testing for — and see which does better.

-For email copy that connects, you need to demonstrate that you understand your readers’ needs.
+For emails that connect, you need to demonstrate that you understand the needs of your target audience.
 Speak to the specific challenges your customers are facing (there’s probably more than a few right now) — and offer constructive ideas.
 Businesses aren’t just looking for a product when they make an important purchase, they want a partner.
 Show your readers your company can fill that role.

 In addition to getting the messaging of your email right, focus on using a set tone of voice throughout your campaign.
 Businesses use set language to show customers what they value.
 A software company looking to show how their products can help foster creativity and collaboration, for example, would probably steer clear of more technical jargon.
 Look to your other marketing materials for inspiration and to ensure your branding stays consistent.